Maximising the DUNE early physics output with current experiments: Summary

 \section{Summary}

-The LBNE experiment at Fermilab has promising physics potential.
-Its baseline is long enough to see matter effects which will help it to break the $\dcp$-related degeneracies and determine the neutrino mass hierarchy and octant of $\theta_{23}$.
+The DUNE experiment at Fermilab has a promising physics potential.
+Its baseline is long enough to see matter effects which will help it to break the $\dcp$-related degeneracies and determine the neutrino mass hierarchy and the octant of $\theta_{23}$.
 This experiment is also known to be good for detecting CP violation in the neutrino sector.
 The current and upcoming experiments T2K, \nova\ and ICAL@INO will also provide some indications for the values of the unknown parameters.
-In this work, we have explored the physics reach of LBNE, given the data that these other experiments will collect.
-We have evaluated the adequate exposure for LBNE (in units of MW-kt-yr), i.e. the minimum exposure for LBNE to determine the unknown parameters in combination with the other experiments, for all values of the oscillation parameters.
+In this work, we have explored the physics reach of DUNE, given the data that these other experiments will collect.
+We have evaluated the adequate exposure for DUNE (in units of MW-kt-yr), i.e. the minimum exposure for DUNE to determine the unknown parameters in combination with the other experiments, for all values of the oscillation parameters.
 The threshold for determination is taken to be $\chi^2=25$ for the mass hierarchy and octant, and $\chi^2=9$ for detecting CP violation.
 The results are summarized in Table ~\ref{tab:adequate}.
-We find that adding information from \nova\ and T2K helps in reducing the exposure required by only LBNE for determination of all the three unknowns-- hierarchy, octant and $\dcp$.
-Adding ICAL data to this combination further help in achieving the same level of sensitivity with a reduction in exposure of LBNE.
-Thus the synergy between various experiments can be helpful in economizing the LBNE configuration.
-We have also probed the role of the near detector in improving the results by reducing systematic errors.
+We find that adding information from \nova\ and T2K helps in reducing the exposure required by only DUNE for determination of all the three unknowns-- hierarchy, octant and $\dcp$.
+Adding ICAL data to this combination further help in achieving the same level of sensitivity with a reduction in exposure of DUNE (apart from $\dcp$).
+Thus the synergy between various experiments can be helpful in economizing the DUNE configuration.
+We have also probed the role of the ND in improving the results by reducing systematic errors.
 We have simulated events at the near and far detectors and performed a correlated systematics analysis of both sets of events.
-We find an improvement in the physics reach of LBNE when the near detector is included.
+We find an improvement in the physics reach of DUNE when the ND is included.
 We have also evaluated the drop in systematics because of the near detector.
 Our results are shown in Table~\ref{tab:systresults}.